quickbooks2018/helm/README.md

 - Q We have decided that all labels have the first letter in upper case. which function can we use to achieve this?
 - A title

+- Q which function convert all letters to lower case?
+- A lower

 #### Helm pipeline

 - Chaining together multiple functions to express a series of transformations is known as a pipeline.